Maxine Miller

 Maxine Miller (born June 18, 1928) is a Canadian actress who appeared in the first three seasons of Mister Rogers' Neighborhood.
-In the 1980s, she voiced True Heart Bear in The Care Bears Movie II: A New Generation (1986) and appeared on the animated series My Pet Monster.
+In the 1980s, she voiced True Heart Bear in The Care Bears Movie II: A New Generation, and appeared on the animated series My Pet Monster.

-More recently, she guest starred in Showtime's The Chris Isaak Show and Dead Like Me, and had a role in CinéGroupe's Lion of Oz in 2000.
+Miller also guest starred in Showtime's The Chris Isaak Show and Dead Like Me, and had a role in CinéGroupe's Lion of Oz in 2000.

-In 2010, she played the Wallace's neighbor Ms. Lesley McKane in the Christmas movie Battle of the Bulbs.
+In 2010, she played the Wallace's neighbor Lesley McKane in the Christmas film Battle of the Bulbs.